 This JavaScript interview question tests whether you can explain Profile JavaScript performance: DevTools workflow, bottlenecks, and debug steps, connect it to production trade-offs, and handle common follow-up questions.

-- Profile JavaScript performance: DevTools workflow, bottlenecks, and debug steps explanation without falling back to memorized docs wording
+- Profile JavaScript performance: DevTools workflow, bottlenecks, and debug steps explanation without falling back to memorized definitions

 - Performance and Web Performance reasoning, edge cases, and production failure modes